 Go Local

-This may seem like a no brainer, but you want to work with a real estate agent who has a good sense of the local scene.
+This may seem like a no-brainer, but you want to work with a real estate agent who has a good sense of the local scene.
 This may be especially crucial if you are in the market for a commercial property.
 For instance, you do not want a location traditionally bad for business or you do not want to locate a food business near a sulfur plant.
 If you are looking for private property, you want an agent that will help you find the home or property that fits your ideal location.

 Do Not Choose a Property Before the Agent

 You also have the best chance at getting a good agent if you shop around before you get your heart set on a property.
 For instance, you should not go with an agent you met at an open house because this agent simply wants to sell you this particular property, which may not be the best for your needs.
 Agents work on commission, so you have to keep this in mind, they only get paid if you buy a property, so it is in their best interest to find one for you.
 But this can at times cause a conflict of interest.
-They may push you toward a less than ideal property just to get a sale.
+They may push you toward a less-than-ideal property just to get a sale.
 Rather, you should look for someone who will work with you to help you find the property that works best for you.
 Most real estate transactions involve a “listing agent” and a “selling agent” both of whom split the real estate commission.
 Sometimes, the selling agent will market themselves as a “buyer’s agent” but unless you pay them a flat fee and they don’t get a portion of the commission they can still have divided loyalties.

 Find a Realtor

 Another thing you should consider when you choose a real estate agent is whether or not the agent is also a realtor.
-A real estate agent who is also a realtor belongs to an authorized national professional organizational.
+A real estate agent who is also a realtor belongs to an authorized national professional organization.
 Realtors have to adhere to a strict ethics code, which is very important when dealing with an agent.
-You definitely want to work with someone you can trust with this level of investment.
+You want to work with someone you can trust with this level of investment.
 Working with someone who is also a realtor is one way to check for trustworthiness without offending or damaging the relationship in any way.

 Consider Your Price Range

 Not all agents may work with properties that are within your price range.
-You definitely do not want to end up working with someone who wants to get you in a property outside of your means because he or she is more concerned with the size of the commission rather than your ideal property.
-On the other hand, if you are dealing with someone who usually works with homes that could use a little work, you may not get the nicer properties you may hope to see despite the size of your budget.
+You do not want to end up working with someone who wants to get you into a property outside of your means because he or she is more concerned with the size of the commission rather than your ideal property.
+On the other hand, if you are dealing with someone who usually works with homes that could use a little work, you may not get the nicer properties you hope to see despite the size of your budget.

 Leave the Dual Agencies Alone